SparkPost/support-docs/articles/faq/daily-and-monthly-quota-limits.md

 Each SparkPost account has a daily and monthly quota based on the current plan level.
 These represent the number of messages you can send within each time period and is provided for your protection.

-You can view your current quota limits your account's [Dashboard](http://app.sparkpost.com/dashboard).
+You can view your current quota limits on your account's [Dashboard](http://app.sparkpost.com/dashboard).

  ### Daily Limits